-The table below includes a financial measure of adjusted operating income and adjusted diluted earnings per share excluding the impact of special charges and a loss on voluntary pension settlement in fiscal year 2013.
+The table below includes a financial measure of adjusted operating income and adjusted diluted earnings per share excluding the impact of special charges and a loss on voluntary pension settlement in fiscal year 2013 and special charges in the third quarter of 2014.
 This is a non-GAAP financial measure which is prepared as a complement to our financial results prepared in accordance with United States generally accepted accounting principles.
 We believe this non-GAAP information is important for purposes of comparison to prior periods and development of future projections and earnings growth prospects.
 This information is also used by management to measure the profitability of our ongoing operations and analyze our business performance and trends.

 Management believes the non-GAAP measure provides a more consistent basis for assessing the Company's performance than the closest GAAP equivalent.

 This non-GAAP measure may be considered in addition to results prepared in accordance with GAAP, but it should not be considered a substitute for, or superior to, GAAP results.
 We intend to continue to provide this non-GAAP financial measure as part of our future earnings discussions and, therefore, the inclusion of this non-GAAP financial measure will provide consistency in our financial reporting.
-A reconciliation of this non-GAAP measure to GAAP financial results is provided below for the year ended November 30, 2013 (in millions):
+A reconciliation of this non-GAAP measure to GAAP financial results is provided below for the year ended November 30, 2013 and the three and nine months ended August 31, 2014 (in millions, except per share data):

-2013

-Operating income \$ 550.5

-Impact of special charges and loss on voluntary pension settlement 40.3

-Adjusted operating income \$ 590.8

-Earnings per share - diluted \$ 2.91

-Impact of special charges and loss on voluntary pension settlement 0.22

-Earnings per share - diluted \$ 3.13
+For the year ended November 30, 2013 For the three months ended August 31, 2014 For the nine months ended August 31, 2013 Operating income \$ 550.5 \$ 157.3 \$ 403.6 Impact of special charges and loss on voluntary pension settlement 40.3 2.3 2.3 Adjusted operating income \$ 590.8 159.6 \$ 405.9 Earnings per share - diluted \$ 2.91 \$ 0.94 \$ 2.21 Impact of special charges and loss on voluntary pension settlement 0.22 0.01 0.01 Adjusted earnings per share - diluted \$ 3.13 \$ 0.95 \$ 2.22